-Most “best foods for energy” articles focus on quick fixes-what to eat before a workout, what to cut, what to drink.
-That’s fine for personal routines, but it misses what matters in the workplace: energy reliability.
-Not the burst you feel for 30 minutes, but the ability to stay alert, steady, and productive across an entire shift without crashing.
+Most “best foods for energy” articles focus on quick fixes: what to eat before a workout, what to cut, what to drink.
+Fine for personal routines, but they miss what matters at work: energy reliability.
+Not the 30-minute burst, but the ability to stay alert and productive across an entire shift without crashing.

-From a health plan and employee benefits perspective, energy is more than a wellness talking point.
-Chronic fatigue patterns show up as presenteeism, higher safety risk, more clinic visits, and gradual movement into costly conditions like diabetes, hypertension, sleep disorders, and depression.
-In other words: when energy is unstable, claims and productivity tend to follow.
+For health plans and benefits teams, energy is more than a wellness talking point.
+Chronic fatigue shows up as presenteeism, higher safety risk, more clinic visits, and a gradual shift into costly conditions like diabetes, hypertension, sleep disorders, and depression.
+When energy is unstable, claims and productivity follow.

-Low energy is one of the most common reasons people seek care-and one of the least specific.
-That’s exactly why it matters.
-In population health data, persistent fatigue frequently overlaps with a few predictable drivers:
+Low energy is a common reason people seek care—and one of the least specific.
+In population health data, persistent fatigue often overlaps with a few predictable drivers:

 - Glycemic volatility (blood sugar spikes and dips)